VCityTeam/py3dtilers/py3dtilers/GeojsonTiler/README.md

 Geojson files contain _features_.
 Each feature corresponds to a building and has a _geometry_ field.
 The geometry has _coordinates_.
 A feature is tied to a _properties_ containing data about the feature (for example height, precision, feature type...).

-The Geojson files are computed with [QGIS](https://www.qgis.org/en/site/) from public data.
+The Geojson files are computed with [QGIS](https://www.qgis.org/en/site/) from [IGN public data](https://geoservices.ign.fr/telechargement).
 ## Installation
 See https://github.com/VCityTeam/py3dtilers/blob/master/README.md

 ## Use the Tiler
 ### Files path
-To execute the GeojsonTiler, use the flag `--path` followed by the path of a folder containning .json or .geojson files
+To execute the GeojsonTiler, use the flag `--path` followed by the path of a folder containing .json or .geojson files

 Example:
 ```